Fiserv/firstvision-apac/docs/APIs/Card-Management/GooglePay_SamsungPay_Push Provisioning.md

 # GooglePay - SamsungPay VTS Push Provisioning

-This service is used for push provisioning of Visa Card when Gpay or Samsung Pay wallet is used.
-Card push provisioning refers to the creation of a secure digital "copy" of a preexisting card (either physical or virtual).
-The "copy" is then added to a Gpay or Samsung Pay wallet.
+This service is used to generate the Visa Tokenization Service push provisioning token of Visa Card when Gpay or Samsung Pay wallet is used.
+The token received in the response can be passed to Visa to initiate the card provisioning to wallet.

 ## Endpoint